What advice do you have for expats having a baby in Bergen aan Zee?

 - What is life like in Bergen aan Zee?

-- Is there a lot of crime in Bergen aan Zee?
+- What type of social life can someone expect in Bergen aan Zee?

-- What are healthcare services like in Bergen aan Zee?
+- What is the social scene like in Bergen aan Zee?

 - What are medical services in Bergen aan Zee like?